NikosAlexandris/i.landsat8.swlst/README.md

 [Mid]

-- Redo the example screenshots for the manual after corrections for CWV, LST equations.
+- ~~Redo the example screenshots for the manual after corrections for CWV, LST equations.~~
 - Use existing i.emissivity?
 Not exactly compatible -- read paper for details.
   Anyhow, options to input average and delta emissivity maps implemented.

-- Raster Row I/O -- Maybe *not* an option: see discussion with Peter Zambelli
+- Raster Row I/O -- Maybe *not* an option: see discussion with Pietro Zambelli
 - How to perform pixel value validity checks for in-between and end products?
   `r.mapcalc` can't do this.
 Best to implement a test checking the values on-the-fly while they are created.
 A C-function?